Services

 the intellectual community, and 7 members from marginalized, displaced and communities

-5. Representation of the Diaspora in the Joint Commission for the Establishment of the
+highly affected by the genocide. - Representation of the Diaspora in the Joint Commission for the Establishment of the

 Interim Government of Tigray